lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Inheritance.md

 1. Each trait has a precise percentage based chance of being inherited:
     - a 50% chance of inheriting solely from the same gender parent,
     - a 14% chance of a partial inheritance from both parents,
     - a 10% chance of inheriting the totality of the same gendered parent's ability or trait and a part of the opposite gender parent's ability or trait.
     - a 7.5% chance of a partial inheritance from just the same gender parent,
     - a 7% chance of inheriting solely from the opposite gender parent,
     - a 6% chance of inheriting the sum total of both parents,
     - a 4% chance of a partial inheritance from just the opposite gender parent,
-    - a 1% chance of something truly bizarre happening.
+    - a 1% chance of something truly bizarre happening without any outside effect at all.
 Scholars are **_sometimes_** right in attributing causes to these bizarre occurances when they are studied.
-    - a 0.5% chance of becoming mundane (total loss of any behavior and ability n ot explicable by mundane natural philospophy).
+    - a 0.5% chance of becoming mundane (total loss of any behavior and ability not explicable by mundane natural philospophy).
 Scholars cannot distinguish this from the severe drop that occurs when a trait suddenly starts following Mendelian genetics.
     - Use of a corrupting magic sufficient to reach a change threshold frequently predisposes the next generation to be susceptible to either that type of magic, the type of emotions that are required for that magic, or both, by 10% _per ancestor_.
 That is, the next generation might have _stronger concupiscence_ and in fact _less free will._
       - If the total effect exceeds 90% (at 100% you would have no free will), then the odds of something bizarre happening goes up by one percent for every 10% of difference.
         - So if for example all of your progenitors on both sizes excessively used the killing curse, you would be susceptible to (unable to control) hatred (anger) by 300% base.
 Since the total effect cannot remove your free will, the actual effect is more complicated.
 Your great-grandparents each had a 20% boost (10% from each of their parents).
 Your grandparents inherited that 20% boost _from both sides_ and _in addition_ a 10% boost because of each great-grandparent's own personal abuse of magic, yielding a 60% boost to your grandparent's experience of angry emotions, and a corresponding decrease in their ability to choose not to act on these emotions.
 Your parents were the first generation to exceed 90%: a 60% remote inheritance, plus a 10% immediate inheritance, from each parent, for a total of 140%.
 This is reduced to 90%, but the chance of something bizarre is increased by 5%.
 You then get the 90% anger _and_ the 5% bizarre factors as your remote inheritance, _plus_ the 10% anger boost from _your parent's_ personal abuse of magic (again from each parent).
 This puts your total anger boost at 200%, which is again reduced to 90%, but causes an additional boost on the chance of the bizarre, this time by 11%.
 This gets added to the 5% (per parent) from the remote inheritance, for a total chance of something bizarre happening to you at 16% over the base rate (5% from each parent plus 11% from 200 being 11\*10 over 90).
 One in five children in such a scenario would have something totally inexplicable happen to them magically, physically, or both as they are conceived, gestated and born.
         - Inbreeding would make the above worse, as some progenitors would be counted multiple times over.
         - Thus someone like Draco Malfoy actually does have tremendous trouble